 Charity game tickets may also be sold in conjunction with a Special Bingo License.
 Charity game tickets offer extra cash prizes to players, are fun and easy, and help increase profit for the event.

 Organizations that sell charity game tickets should be aware of their federal tax responsibilities.
-Organizations that award raffle, bingo, or charity game ticket prizes should also be aware of withholding responsibilities.
-These obligations are described in the links below.
+Organizations that award a raffle prize greater than $599 or a bingo prize greater than $1,199 should be aware of player withholding responsibilities.
+These obligations are described in these links.